isc-projects/stork/CONTRIBUTING.md

 One of the ground rules in Stork development is that every piece of code has to be tested.
-Stork is still very early in its development, but we want to get to the position that [Kea](https://gitlab.isc.org/isc-projects/kea) is now (tons of unit and system tests, being run on many platforms automatically).
+Stork is still very early in its development, but we want to get to the position that [Kea](https://gitlab.isc.org/isc-projects/kea) is in now (tons of unit and system tests, being run on many platforms automatically).
 We hope to have an extensive set of unit-tests for every non-trivial function or method.
 Even if you are fixing something small, like a single line fix, you are encouraged to write unit-tests for that change.
 That is even more true for new code: if you write a